Siege of Corfu (1537)

-Avlona expedition
+Background

-For 1537 important combined operations had been agreed upon between France and the Ottoman Empire as part of the Franco-Ottoman alliance, in which the Ottomans would attack southern Italy and Naples under Barbarossa, and Francis I would attack northern Italy with 50,000 men.
+For 1537 important combined operations had been agreed upon between France and the Ottoman Empire as part of the Franco-Ottoman alliance, in which the Ottomans would attack Charles V's territories in southern Italy under Hayreddin Barbarossa, and Francis I would attack his territories in northern Italy with 50,000 men.
 Suleiman led an army of 300,000 from Constantinople to Albania, with the objective of transporting them to Italy with the fleet.
-The Ottoman fleet gathered in Avlona with 100 galleys, accompanied by the French ambassador Jean de La Forêt.
+The Ottoman fleet gathered in Avlona, in the Albania, with 250 galleys, accompanied by the French ambassador Jean de La Forêt.
 They landed in Castro, Apulia by the end of July 1537, and departed two weeks later with many prisoners.
 Barbarossa had laid waste to the region around Otranto, carrying about 10,000 people into slavery.
-Francis however failed to meet his commitment, and instead attacked the Netherlands.
-Shortly after the Battle of Antipaxos convinced the Ottoman of the need to wage war on Venice.
+However, Francis failed to meet his commitment, and instead attacked the Netherlands.

+The Republic of Venice was functionally neutral, having previously rejected an alliance with Charles V against the Ottomans, but as relations with Francis and Suleiman deteriorated, their Senate ordered the Venetian admiral Girolamo Pesaro to have his fleet ready in case of a Franco-Ottoman turn against them.
+Venetian ships also had incidents with Barbarossa's fleet, now composed by 320 sails.
+At the same time, grand imperial admiral Andrea Doria defeated one of the Ottoman fleets in the Battle of Antipaxos, after which Doria let the Turks capture a forged letter where he pretended to be in alliance with Venice.
+By August 14, Suleiman decided to abandon southern Italy and strike against the republic.